Conditional Rendering

 </template>

-can also be used on <template>
+k-else and k-else-if can also be used on <template>.

 k-show

-Another option for conditionally displaying an element is the k-show
+Another option for conditionally displaying an element is the k-show directive.
+The usage is largely the same:

 <h1 k-show="ok">Hello!</h1>

-will always be rendered and remain in the DOM; k-show
+The difference is that an element with k-show will always be rendered and remain in the DOM; k-show only toggles the display CSS property of the element.

-element, nor does it work with k-else
+k-show doesn't support the <template> element, nor does it work with k-else.

-vs k-show
+k-if vs k-show

-is "real" conditional rendering because it ensures that event listeners and child components inside the conditional block are properly destroyed and re-created during toggles.
+k-if is "real" conditional rendering because it ensures that event listeners and child components inside the conditional block are properly destroyed and re-created during toggles.

-is also lazy: if the condition is false on initial render, it will not do anything - the conditional block won't be rendered until the condition becomes true for the first time.
+k-if is also lazy: if the condition is false on initial render, it will not do anything - the conditional block won't be rendered until the condition becomes true for the first time.

-is much simpler - the element is always rendered regardless of initial condition, with CSS-based toggling.
+In comparison, k-show is much simpler - the element is always rendered regardless of initial condition, with CSS-based toggling.

-with k-for
+k-if with k-for

 Note

-on the same element due to implicit precedence.
+It's not recommended to use k-if and k-for on the same element due to implicit precedence.
 Refer to style guide for details.

-will be evaluated first.
+When k-if and k-for are both used on the same element, k-if will be evaluated first.
 See the list rendering guide for details.